kord/optimistic-minesweeper/README.md

 The overlaid red and green squares correspond to known mines and empties.
 These constitute most of the normal inferences a player will make while playing Minesweeper.

 ![alt text][screenshot2]
 The overlaid red heatmap shows mine probability as evaluated from stochastically generated possible full-board mine configurations.
 Mine probabilities can be seen by hovering over a square.
-(The possibility of these being randomly generated with a huge accidental bias can lead to false info.)
+(The possibility of these being randomly generated with a huge accidental bias can lead to false info but in practice rarely does.)

 [screenshot1]: https://minesweeper.therestinmotion.com/screenshot-frontier-deductions.png "Autoplay Making Deductions"
 [screenshot2]: https://minesweeper.therestinmotion.com/screenshot-frontier-probabilities.png "Autoplay Inferring Mine Probabilities"